swizzin/swizzin/README.md

 ### Switching to `develop` branch

-Swizzin's `master` branch is intended to be rock-solid, which means we intentionally delay new commits until we're sure that no bugs popped up from the last ones.
+As Swizzin is used by many vendors, the `master` branch is intended to be rock-solid, which means we intentionally delay new commits until we're sure that no bugs popped up from the last ones.

-We therefore first push **all our new features to our `develop` branch** (as per the definition of `git flow`) after a double-verification of them working, and eventually those come down to `master`.
-Hotfixes hit both branches, of course.
+For normal people we therefore first push **all our new features to our `develop` branch** (as per the definition of `git flow`) after a double-verification of them working.
+After a bit of time, we merge these things to master.
+Hotfixes hit both branches asap, of course.

 You can get the latest apps and swizzin updates by running the following commands